inferno-framework/davinci-dtr-test-kit/docs/Server-Details.md

 as the terminology server.

 ## Limitations

-The tests currently require user input to populate request bodies for all `$questionnaire-package` and `$next-question` requests that will be made in the suite.
-The tests may be updated in the future to allow Inferno to act as a proxy between the payer server and a DTR client so that the user does not have to provide these request bodies manually.

 Some of the server requirements in the IG are not currently tested by the payer suite.
 Below is a list of untested requirements along with reasons they are not